choojs/choo/README.md

 post the results. `reducers` take data, modify it, and update the internal `state`.

 Communication of data is done using objects called `actions`.
-Each `action` has any number of properties for data, and a unique `type` that can trigger properties on the models.
+Each `action` consists of a unique `actionName` and an optional payload of `data`, which can be any value.

 When a `reducer` modifies `state`, the `router` is called, which in turn calls `views`. `views` take `state` and return [DOM][dom] nodes which are then